Star Wars: Battlefront: Star Wars Battlefront II (2017)

 Blake Jorgensen of Electronic Arts mentioned a sequel in November 2016, and Star Wars Battlefront II was announced in March 2017.
 The game was released on November 17, 2017.
 Since the restructuring of the Star Wars canon, Battlefront is the first game with a storyline that is considered canonical to the film series.

 Star Wars Battlefront II features both single-player and multiplayer game modes, a customizable character class system, and content based on all Star Wars movies up to Star Wars: The Rise of Skywalker (with content for the other movies, as well as television series being added later on via free DLC).
 A Celebration Edition was released in December 2019.
 DICE announced that Scarif from Rogue One would be the last content update released for the game.

 Canceled spin-off

-In 2019, EA was in the process of developing a game code-named Viking, designed as a spin-off of the Battlefront series with open-world elements.
+In 2019, Electronic Arts was in the process of developing a game code-named Viking, developed by EA Vancouver and designed as a spin-off of the Battlefront series with open-world elements.
 The game was originally planned for release in fall 2020, coinciding with the next generation of video game consoles, but was canceled in late 2019.